Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

-There’s no deep psychological meaning to it.
-It’s simply a matter of personal preference.
+So, there’s no deep psychological meaning behind my choice to keep my hair long.
+Like most women, my hair length is simply a matter of personal preference.

 When I made up my mind to go gray back in February 2018, I researched different ways to go gray.
 As I’ve said before, I was a brunette for 50 years and knowing myself pretty darn well, I knew that I needed time to shed that identity.

-I knew that if I went from being a long-haired brunette to a short-haired silver sister overnight, it would be traumatic for me.
+I knew that if I went from being a long-haired brunette to a short-haired silver sister overnight, it would be very traumatic for me.
+(Some women love the quick transition, but for me and others, it would be super jarring.)

 I also knew that I was simply done doing any sorts of coloring or chemical treatments.
 I’d had a bad experience bleaching a small (thankfully) portion of my hair in college (it turned bright orange and was very damaged).